-The Teaching and Learning Center is a resource center for Wake Forest faculty at all stages of their careers.
+The Teaching and Learning Collaborative is a resource center for Wake Forest faculty at all stages of their careers.
 We host events designed to bring together faculty and other professionals to share expertise, explore innovations, and discuss the challenges of teaching in and across disciplines.
 Learn More »

 Podcasts are experiencing a resurgence and there are currently a number of podcasts focused on teaching and learning.
 During this discussion series, each participant will get the chance to select an episode from a teaching podcast for discussion.
 Choose one of your favorites or from the list of suggested podcasts provided by the TLC.
 Listen at your convenience and show up for lively discussions!
 If you’re not currently a podcast listener, don’t let that deter you!
 We’ll help you get set up on the device of your choice.

 This discussion group will meet from 3:30-4:30 on 9/12, 9/26, 10/10, 11/7 in Reynolda Hall, Room 23 (ground floor, the side of Reynolda Hall facing the new Sutton Center).
 Register for this podcast discussion here.

 As part of Silk Roads studies 2018-2019, the TLC and Silk Roads Winston-Salem invite you to participate in a book discussion on Teaching the Silk Road: A Guide for College Teachers (Moore & Wendelkin, 2010).

 Have you ever wanted to incorporate Silk Road Studies into your courses, but were overwhelmed?
 You are not alone.
 There are currently more than 800 books in print on different aspects of the subject as well as a plethora of teaching materials on the subject.
 The authors of this book concern themselves with these very dilemmas and offer concrete strategies to organize this array of knowledge.
 We invite you to explore them with us.